Dr Brandon Wheeler

 - - 01227 (82)7074

-I am a behavioral ecologist broadly interested in the costs and benefits associated with group-living among primates, especially in terms of predation risk, feeding competition and infanticide by males.
+I am a behavioural ecologist broadly interested in the costs and benefits associated with group-living among primates, especially in terms of predation risk, feeding competition and infanticide by males.
 More specifically, I am interested in the role of communication in moderating these costs and facilitating the benefits.
 I conduct fieldwork on wild tufted capuchin monkeys in Iguazú National Park, Argentina.
-My work uses a largely experimental approach, combined with acoustic and hormonal analyses, to understand social behaviour from both ultimate (i.e. adaptive) and proximate (e.g. cognitive and physiological) levels.
+My work uses a largely experimental approach, combined with acoustic and hormonal analyses, to understand social behaviour from both ultimate (i.e. adaptive) and proximate (e.g. cognitive, emotional and physiological) levels.

 Before arriving at Kent, I received my BA from the University of Arkansas and Ph.D. from Stony Brook University.
 Following that, I was a postdoc in the Cognitive Ethology Lab at the German Primate Center.
 In addition to my work in Argentina, I have conducted fieldwork with primates in Thailand, Costa Rica, and Madagascar.back to top